LeonMskRu/arti_1-4-4_20250614/doc/dev/dircache-storage.md

 additional `lzma` column containing the precomputed LZMA compression of `content`.

-Tables that do not represent do not have any requirements.
+Tables that do not represent network documents do not have any requirements.
 At the moment, the only such table is `vote`, representing an N:M relationship between `authority` and `consensus`.

 ```sql
 -- Stores consensuses.